 It is vital to have alignment with established and trusted hardware manufacturers.
 This is a fluid and changing field that requires miners to constantly improve to stay ahead of the times.

 Coronavirus has been a double tragedy for miners with old mining equipment.
 Not only are they no longer profitable after halving but also face the difficult task of procuring and getting advanced equipment delivered to them.
 This pandemic has affected much of global travel and commerce.
 This is why many miners have simply opted to shut down operations until they can figure out what to do.

 VBit Technologies has the luxury of a direct line to Bitmain and their suppliers.
 Having this connection to the premier mining manufacturer globally has been useful in our journey but will prove even more useful during this period of shutdowns.

 They are dedicated to having the best mining equipment available to their clients.
 This line to Bitmain is one VBit Technologies cherishes and intends to maximize to clients stay in green.

 Besides, our renewable energy sources mean that we have significantly cheaper power costs compared to other miners.
 Advanced equipment and low power costs improve our profitability and even in the post halving environment, VBit Technologies has the infrastructure to thrive.

 Mine Bitcoin with us.
-Sign up today and create a consistent stream of passive crypto income!
+Sign up today!!